tomverbeure/ecp5_jtag/README.md

 I googled a bit around for projects that use the JTAGG primitive.
 You can check those out below in the resources section.

-Fundamentally, the cell is pretty simple.
+Fundamentally, the cell is pretty simple:

 It supports 2 8-bit JTAG instructions: ER1 (0x32) and ER2 (0x38).